oarktout/batch-migration-select-updater-two-databases/README.md

 - TABLE_NAME : Table name in destination database  to fill with select data.
 - SELECT_QUERY : Select query to read data from source database.

+## Java

+Software Developped in Java 11 LTS in september 2021.

 ## License

 Software licensed with GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007 (see LICENSE.txt)

 ## Contact

-Don't hesitate if any questions or suggestions to ask me on twitter : oth_fjk :D
+Don't hesitate if any questions or suggestions to ask me on twitter : oth_fjk

 Enjoy !